brightcove/brightcove-player-sdk-ios/FairPlay.md

 FairPlay license related errors will be passed through in a `kBCOVPlaybackSessionLifecycleEventError` lifecycleEvent.
 These can include license server request failures or AVContentKeySession errors.
 You can access the `NSError` object with the `kBCOVPlaybackSessionEventKeyError` in the lifecycleEvent's properties dictionary.

-If the issue is releated to a license server request (which can include concurrency-limit errors) you'll be able to retrieve the response data from the userInfo dictionary on the `NSError` with the `kBCOVFPSAuthProxyResponseData` key.
+If the issue is related to a license server request (which can include concurrency-limit and device-limit errors) you'll be able to retrieve the response data from the userInfo dictionary on the `NSError` with the `kBCOVFPSAuthProxyResponseData` key.

 Here is an example of logging errors from an `kBCOVPlaybackSessionLifecycleEventError` lifecycleEvent: